 The Governing Board

-At Hopton CE VA Primary School, the members of the Governing Board are:
+At Hopton Church of England Primary Academy, the members of the Governing Board are:

 Emma Plane - Chair of Governors and Foundation Governor